Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Introduction

 However, in all the above approaches, if the choice of the objective function is wrong, the NMF solution provided could be far from the desired solution (as we will show in our numerical experiments in Section~\ref{sec:ne}).
 Another possibility which we propose in this paper is to compute an NMF solution that is robust to different types of noise distributions; this is referred to as \emph{distributionally robust}, and is closely related to robust optimization~\cite{ben2009robust}.
 In mathematical terms, we will consider the problem

-where $\Omega$ is a subset of $\beta$'s of interest.
 As we will see, this problem can be tackled by minimizing a weighted sum of the different objective functions~\cite{marler2010}, exactly as for MO-NMF, but where the weights assigned to the different objective functions are {\em automatically tuned} within the iterative process.

-\paragraph{Outline of the paper}
+\paragraph*{Outline of the paper}

 In Section~\ref{sec:monmf}, we first define MO-NMF and explain how to scale the objective functions to make the comparison between the constituent NMF objective functions.
 Then we give our main motivation to consider MO-NMF, namely to be able to compute distributionally robust NMF (DR-NMF) solutions, that is, solutions that minimize the largest objective function value.
-In Section~\ref{sec:algo}, we propose simple multiplicative updates (MU) to tackle a weighted-sum approach for MO-NMF.
-We then show how it can be used to solve the DR-NMF problem.
-Finally, we illustrate in Section~\ref{sec:ne} the effectiveness of our approach on synthetic, document and audio datasets.
+In Section~\ref{sec:algo}, we propose simple multiplicative updates (MU) to solve a weighted-sum approach for MO-NMF.
+In Section~\ref{sec:algoDRNMF}, we propose a heuristic scheme to solve DR-NMF which updates the primal variables using the MU and the dual variable using the Frank-Wolfe descent direction.
+Finally, we illustrate in Section~\ref{sec:ne} the effectiveness of our approach on synthetic, document and audio data sets.